Understanding Infantilism (.org)

 Twins

-The results, overall, suggest that one's childhood did have an effect.
+The results, overall, suggest that one's childhood does have an effect on the probability of becoming an AB/DL.
 For most factors surveyed, these effects were limited.
 It is possible that the indications surveyed did not have a strong correlation with early childhood experiences.
 For example, a working woman with a career may have less time for her one child than a housewife with six has for each of her children.
 It is also possible that an AB/DL's desire to replace or relive parts of his or her infancy is based on relative perceptions.
 For example, a bad childhood would only fuel a desire to relive infancy if it was paired with optimism, nostalgia, or covetousness.
 Otherwise, there would be the expectation that infancy would be equally bad.
 Finally, it is also possible that experiences and perceptions might influence the development of infantilism and diaper fetishism, but do not cause them.

 [icon] Books and Other References: